Arafat A. Razzaque

 Biography

-I am a historian of the medieval Near East, with a focus on religion, society and culture in the early Abbasid period.
-I received my PhD from the joint program in History and Middle Eastern Studies at Harvard University.
+I am a historian of the medieval Middle East, with a focus on religion, society and culture in the early Abbasid period, from roughly the 8th to 10th centuries CE.
+I received my PhD (2020) in History and Middle Eastern Studies from Harvard University.
+I also studied at Harvard Divinity School for the M.T.S. in Islamic Studies, and did my undergraduate (B.A. in Humanities) at Yale University.
+Prior to joining the University of Toronto, I served as a Research Associate at the Centre of Islamic Studies, University of Cambridge.

 Education